UniversalDependencies/docs/_ga/dep/mark-prt.md

 * comparative and superlative particles: _is_, _níos_
 * days of the week particle: _Dé_
 * to differentiate between the subordinate marker _ach_ in different structures
+* the pleonastic conjunction _ná_ which introduces the predicate of a copular phrase

 ### Examples